the-low-res-artist/rpgforge.docs/src/import_tileset.md

 # Import a spritesheet

-This section covers the import of a spritesheet into **RPG Power Forge** as well as the creation of animations.
+This section covers the import of a tileset into **RPG Power Forge**.

 ---
 ## Import Assets UI